cycloarcane/Gathered-Paper-Resources/README.md

     **Tags**: #architecture #multimodal #AI
     **Summary**: Aria is an open multimodal-native mixture of experts model designed to handle diverse data types, enhancing AI's multimodal processing capabilities.

+- **Hunyuan-Large**: An Open-Source MoE Model with 52 Billion Activated Parameters by Tencent **Tags**: #MoE #transformer #open-source #AI **Summary**: In this paper, we introduce Hunyuan-Large, which is currently the largest open-source Transformer-based mixture of experts model, with a total of 389 billion parameters and 52 billion activation parameters, capable of handling up to 256K tokens.
+We conduct a thorough evaluation of Hunyuan-Large's superior performance across various benchmarks including language understanding and generation tasks.

 ---

 ## 5. Deepfake & Anomaly Detection